Nikolai Dzhumagaliev: Escape

-On August 29, 1989, while being transferred to an ordinary mental hospital, Dzhumagaliev managed to escape, using the car in which he was being transported.
+On 29 August 1989, while being transferred to an ordinary mental hospital, Dzhumagaliev managed to escape, using the car in which he was being transported.
 He wandered for a long time around the USSR, and according to some reports, committed a series of murders in Moscow and Kazakhstan.
 In the past, Dzhumagaliev had previously been pronounced "cured" several times and released, returning to his native village, where he was not well received.
 Knowing that the villagers would likely turn him in, he did not return there.

 Dzhumagaliev was declared a fugitive.
 For several years, he was reported to be seen around Moscow, Kyrgyzstan, and Uzbekistan.
 He hid in the mountains for two years, mainly in Kyrgyzstan, where he collected medical plants, bartering them for food with the local population.
 With each passing day, it became harder for him to hide, as hang-gliders pestered him constantly and motor vehicles were also engaged in the search.

 Dzhumagaliev decided to divert attention from Kyrgyzstan and put investigators on the wrong track by making them think that he was in the capital.
 Dzhumagaliev asked a person with whom he was familiar to take a letter he had written to a friend in Bishkek and mail it from Moscow.
 The letter ended with the words: "...now I will return soon.
 There are a lot of beautiful women here.
 No one will notice their loss."
-His stratagem worked, as the press and various publications spread the rumors that Dzhumagaliev was in the capital.
+His stratagem worked, as the press and various publications spread the rumours that Dzhumagaliev was in the capital.
 The population of Moscow was alarmed by a small item in the Kuranty newspaper, which said that Dzhumagaliev was seen in the city and surrounding region.
 Later, in an effort to eliminate panic, a refutation was issued by the authorities.